-- 14.1 Where we believe that there is no right of succession and there is no agreement to make a discretionary offer of tenancy, eg where an adult child of the deceased tenant is claiming to have lived in the property, despite evidence to the contrary, RHS will, if necessary commence legal proceedings to obtain possession. - 14.2 Whether or not someone is entitled to succeed to a tenancy is a question of fact, ultimately for the Court.
+- 13.3 Where we believe that there is no right of succession and there is no agreement to make a discretionary offer of tenancy, eg where an adult child of the deceased tenant is claiming to have lived in the property, despite evidence to the contrary, RHS will, if necessary commence legal proceedings to obtain possession. - 13.4 Whether or not someone is entitled to succeed to a tenancy is a question of fact, ultimately for the Court.
 Someone may succeed even though there may be substantial evidence suggesting that he/she was not there.

-15.0 Unauthorised Occupiers
+14.0 Unauthorised Occupiers

-- 15.1 Once it has been decided that any remaining occupants have no right to succeed the tenancy, we will inform the occupants and the deceased's representative of our intention to seek possession of the property.
-We will also serve a Notice to Quit to the Public Trustee. - In the interim we will set up a 'use and occupation' account for the occupants to make payments to cover the rent charge once the original tenancy has ended (this is because the Assured status is lost, and the contractual tenancy ends once the notice expires).
+- 14.1 Once it has been decided any remaining occupants have no right to succeed the tenancy, we will inform the occupants and the deceased's representative of our intention to seek possession of the property.
+We will also serve a Notice to Quit to the Public Trustee. - 14.2 We will set up a 'use and occupation' account for the occupants to make payments to cover the rent charge once the original tenancy has ended (this is because the Assured status is lost, and the contractual tenancy ends, once the notice expires).

-16.0 Appeals against the decision
+15.0 Appeals

-- 16.1 If an applicant wishes to challenge a decision on succession, they can do so in writing by email or letter.
+- 15.1 If an applicant wishes to challenge a decision on succession, they can do so in writing by email or letter and will be reviewed in line with our Complaints Policy.
 This must be within 10 days of the decision. - The appeal must set out why they feel the decision is not justified.
-The Operations Director will review the decision and will only uphold the appeal if they find that legal requirements or RHS policy criteria are not met.
+The Operations Director will review the decision and will only uphold the appeal, if they find that legal requirements or our Policy criteria are not met.

-17.0 Legislation
+16.0 Legislation

-- 17.1 The legislation for statutory succession is: - Localism Act 2011 amended succession rights for new tenancies to give the same statutory rights of succession to a married, social or common law partner (including same sex partners) for both secure and assured tenancies starting on or after 1 April 2012; - Housing Act 1985 for Secure tenants; - Housing Act 1988 for Assure tenants.
+- 16.1 The legislation for statutory succession is set out: - Localism Act 2011 have amended succession rights for new tenancies to give the same statutory rights of succession to a married, social or common law partner (including same sex partners) for both Secure and Assured tenancies starting on or after 1 April 2012 - Housing Act 1985 for Secure tenants - Housing Act 1988 for Assure tenants